Grilled Flatbread

 • For best results, use the less-hot side of the grill for the majority of the cook time, moving the dough closer to the hotter burners or coals only towards the end, and keep the grill lid closed when possible.

-• Don’t have access to a grill?
-To bake this flatbread, place a rack in the center of your oven and preheat the oven to 450°F with a baking steel or stone inside and at least 8" below your broiler.
+• To bake this flatbread: Place a rack in the center of your oven and preheat the oven to 450°F with a baking steel or stone inside and at least 8" below your broiler.
 Make sure your oven is at the required temperature for at least 30 minutes before baking, so the steel or stone can fully preheat.
 Use your fingertips to dimple the dough all over (this will prevent puffing in the oven), then transfer the pie to your preheated steel or stone (here’s how!) and bake the dough for 5 to 7 minutes, until firm and matte.
-Turn on the broiler and, watching carefully, broil for 1 to 3 minutes, until top is golden-brown and charred in spots.
+Turn on the broiler and, watching carefully, broil for 1 to 3 minutes, until the top is golden-brown and charred in spots.
 If you can't use a broiler, simply bake your flatbread for a few minutes longer.